Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms

-The main motivation of this paper is to obtain information about the images of mapping class groups by quantum representations and more specifically to promote new tools for analyzing their 2-cohomology.
-In the first part we consider the quasi-homomorphisms on mapping class groups defined in \cite{F2}, extending and inspired by previous work of Barge and Ghys \cite{BG} and of Gambaudo and Ghys \cite{GG}.
-These quasi-homomorphisms are constructed as trivializations of pull-backs of Dupont-Guichardet-Wigner cocycles by quantum representations of mapping class groups $\mathcal{M}_g$ of oriented surfaces of genus $g \geq 2$ into pseudo-unitary groups.
-Although Bestvina and Fujiwara proved in \cite{BF} that there are uncountably many quasi-homomorphisms on mapping class groups, which could be derived using their action on curve complexes it seems that there are very few explicit ones.
-In the second part we use braid groups representations in order to estimate the signature of quantum representations.
-Further we use Matsushima vanishing theorem to prove that either images of quantum representations are not higher rank irreducible lattices, or else the number of normal generators of the kernels of the quantum representations are bounded from below by linear functions on the level.
-Eventually, we use the method developped in the first part to obtain the non-triviality of 2-cohomology classes on the image of the quantum representations, at least for small levels, where the results of our computations are explicit.
+One ingredient in this work is the relation between Burau and quantum representations, which we use to estimate the signature of Hermitian forms invariant by the mapping class groups.
+As a consequence, quantum representations are Zariski dense within semi-simple groups with a large number of pseudo-unitary factors (see also \cite{F2}).
+We then apply Matsushima's vanishing theorem to prove that either the images of quantum representations are not higher rank irreducible lattices, or else the number of normal generators of the kernels of the quantum representations are bounded from below by linear functions on the level of the representation.
+In a second part we consider the family of quasi-homomorphisms on mapping class groups defined in \cite{F2}, extending and inspired by previous work of Barge and Ghys \cite{BG} and of Gambaudo and Ghys \cite{GG}.
+These quasi-homomorphisms are constructed as trivializations of pull-backs of Dupont-Guichardet-Wigner cocycles along quantum representations of mapping class groups $M_g$ of oriented surfaces of genus $g \geq 2$ into pseudo-unitary groups.
+Although Bestvina and Fujiwara proved in \cite{BF} that there are uncountably many quasi-homomorphisms on mapping class groups, which could be derived using the action of mapping class groups on curve complexes, it seems that there are very few explicit ones.
+Explicit computations using arithmetic properties of the signatures from the first part give then the non-triviality of 2-cohomology classes on the image of the quantum representations, at least for small levels.